 - loses interest when asked to do more of the same

-The child of high academic ability may be identified by Intelligence tests.
+The child of high academic ability may be identified by intelligence tests or SATs and CATs scores.
 They may, however, be gifted in areas in which intelligence tests are poor predictors.

 - an imaginative or creative thinker

 - socially, or ethically gifted, with a well-developed sense of the moral implications of actions or situations

 - good at drawing, building or designing though poor at writing

 - a well-developed ‘high achiever’ who performs well in academic work but who scores poorly on